dotslashf/mockthistweet/readme.md

 # MOCK THAT TWEET

-you hate someone tweet? let this bot mock it for you, simply reply the tweet that you hate and tag me + "please" and ill mock that tweet with spongebob meme, or + "pliisi" and see the different, or you can use "ple😂se" and "ple👏se" for emoji mock.
+you hate someone tweet? let this bot mock it for you, simply reply the tweet that you hate and tag me + "please" and ill mock that tweet with spongebob meme, or + "pliisi" and see the different, or you can use "please😂" and "please👏" for emoji mock.

 ### Example